antiyc/start/README.md

 Copyright and Trademarks: Embracing the spirit of open-source, all content on this site is freely available for sharing, remixing, and repurposing under suitable open-source licenses.
 "AntiYC" and "Founders Program" are terms associated with our initiative, used to describe our unique approach to startup incubation.

+AntiYC is the Dumb Starbucks of the VC world: https://youtu.be/Bo_deCOd1HU?si=ngWXy_H5mskjXtYC

 ## flag color: 00bfff

 ## PRs